PrefectHQ/prefect/docs/tutorial/workers.md

 The [`prefect.yaml`](/guides/prefect-deploy/#managing-deployments) file not only holds settings for various deployments but can also contain instructions that help set up the execution environment for your flow runs.
 For example, in the context of this tutorial, we employ a [build action](/guides/prefect-deploy/#the-build-action) to create Docker images specifically for containerized flow runs.

-Diving into the auto-generated `prefect.yaml`, you'll discern your deployment parameters, reflecting choices made during the deployment creation process:
+Upon examining the auto-generated `prefect.yaml`, you'll notice that the parameters for your deployment mirror the values you provided to the deployment creation wizard:

 ```yaml
 build: